nshenderov/strapi-plugin-ckeditor/README.md

 ## <a id="usage"></a>✍️ Usage

-The field can be fould in the Content-Type Builder under the `CUSTOM` tab:
+The field can be found in the Content-Type Builder under the `CUSTOM` tab:

 <p align="center">
   <img src="https://raw.githubusercontent.com/nshenderov/strapi-plugin-ckeditor/master/assets/v5-usage-guide-2.png" width="700" />